junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

   • irritation in the throat, difficulty breathing, or asthma (see next page) • allergic shock ([page 70](#page-70))

-  • diarrhea (in children allergic to milka rare cause of diarrhea, [page 156](#page-156))
+  • diarrhea (in children allergic to milk a rare cause of diarrhea, [page 156](#page-156))

 An allergy is not an infection and cannot be passed from one person to another.
 However, children of allergic parents also tend to have allergies.

-Often allergic persons suffer more in certain seasonsor whenever they come in touch with the substances that bother them.
+Often allergic persons suffer more in certain seasons or whenever they come in touch with the substances that bother them.

 Common causes of allergic reactions are: